jinujd/crudman-nestjs/docs/README.md

 # crudman-nestjs

+We believe everyone building RESTful services with NestJS—especially CRUD-heavy backends—will find this library helpful.
+It gives you out‑of‑the‑box CRUD endpoints, a clear configuration model, and the freedom to override anything when you need custom behavior.
+Inspired by the spirit of libraries like `@nestjsx/crud` while focusing on adapter-based design, validation flexibility, and simple developer ergonomics.
+See `@nestjsx/crud` for related ideas and background.
+[Reference](https://github.com/nestjsx/crud)

+## Features

+- 🔌 Super easy to install and start using auto‑generated CRUD endpoints
+- 🐙 Adapter‑based and DB/service‑agnostic (TypeORM by default; Sequelize‑ready)
+- 🔎 Rich query handling: filtering, pagination, sorting, relations via safe whitelists
+- 🧪 Validation included by default (fastest‑validator) and pluggable (Joi/Zod via adapters)
+- 🎬 Override controller methods with ease using decorators or custom handlers
+- 🔧 Tiny config: global module options + per‑section settings
+- 🎁 Helper decorators and a base controller for zero‑boilerplate endpoints
+- ✏️ Swagger/OpenAPI friendly (DTOs per action for typed `data`)
+- 🧊 Caching with NodeCache; per‑endpoint TTL and automatic invalidation on writes

 ## Overview

 crudman-nestjs is a plug-and-play CRUD layer for NestJS.
 It auto-generates REST endpoints (list, details, create, update, delete) from a simple section config that references your entity model.